-Alternative 1 does not reduce potential current and future MEC exposure hazards.
-The NCP requires the No Further Action alternative to be evaluated, meaning simply that a remedial action would not be implemented.
+Alternative 1 does not reduce the potential for current and future MEC exposure hazards.
+The NCP requires the No Further Action alternative be evaluated, meaning simply that a remedial action would not be implemented.
 No restrictions or limitations would be placed on land use, and no costs are associated with this alternative because there would be no further action.